kostub/iosMath/README.md

 Adding `MTMathUILabel` as a sub-view of your `UIView` as will render the quadratic formula example shown above.

+### Included Features
+This is a list of formula types that the library currently supports:

+* Simple algebraic equations
+* Fractions and continued fractions
+* Exponents and subscripts
+* Trigonometric formulae
+* Square roots and n-th roots
+* Greek alphabet
+* Geometry symbols (e.g. angle, congruence etc.)
+* Ratios, proportions, percents

 ### Example

 There is a sample app included in this project that shows how to use the